yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedbinder-getreaderforfile-method.md

 ## <a name="parameters"></a>Parametreler
  `importer`
- [in] Meta veri alma arayüzü işaretçisi.
+ [in] A pointer to the metadata import interface.

  `fileName`
- [in] Dosya adı için bir işaretçi.
+ [in] A pointer to the file name.

  `searchPath`
- [in] Arama yolu için bir işaretçi.
+ [in] A pointer to the search path.

  `pRetVal`
- [out] Ayarlanmış bir işaretçi ve döndürülen [Isymunmanagedreader](isymunmanagedreader-interface.md) arabirimi.
+ [out] A pointer that is set to the returned [ISymUnmanagedReader](isymunmanagedreader-interface.md) interface.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.